 I only know that on this date one year ago today, we shared the labor and delivery wing of the same hospital.
 And while I went home with a precious miracle, you went home with empty arms and a broken heart.

-Within my first hour home from the hospital, I posted a prayer request on the Hannah's Prayer message boards for you and your family.
+Hannah's Prayer message boards for you and your family.
 And with every landmark we have celebrated and rejoiced over the life of our son this year, I have carried you in my heart and lifted you before my Father in prayer.

 You have made it through your first year now.
 I wish I had some way to let you know that your baby has forever left an imprint on me; that you are not forgotten.